bAmrish/connected/README.md

 # Connected
-> A Simple application for brining people together
+> A Simple application for bringing people together

 Connected is a simple grails application that allows its users to send messages to each other.